 Abstract

 This contribution is a draft technical report on Wireless Local Area Network (WLAN) interworking to 3rd Generation Partnership Project (3GPP) 5th Generation (5G) network.
-It describes the interworking reference model and interworking types supported by 3GPP 5G network and WLAN, and defines the necessary functionalities and specific procedures that enable WLAN access networks to interwork with 3GPP 5G network.
+It describes the interworking reference model and interworking types supported by 3GPP 5G network and WLAN and defines the necessary functionalities and specific procedures that enable WLAN access networks to interwork with 3GPP 5G network.
 This technical report on interworking between 3GPP 5G network and WLAN will provide a technical information for stakeholders with interest in standardization and system development.

 Revision History